ickarakurt/cemkarakurt/src/content/note/jest-mocking.md

    expect(someFunction()).toBe("Mocked Value");
    ```

+**Use Case:** This is useful when you want more control over certain module methods while leaving others untouched.

 ## Mocking Implementation

-1. Mocking the implementation of a function:
+1. **Mocking the implementation of a function:**

+   The `mockImplementation` method allows you to replace the function's logic.

    ```javascript
    const mockFn = jest.fn().mockImplementation(() => "Hello Jest");